 |Dependency Injection Container||Jar file|

-There are two ways to run Gherkin Features with Cucumber-JVM:
+There are several ways to run Gherkin Features with Cucumber-JVM:

 |Command Line Interface||